homomorfismo/blog/_posts/2021-04-16-Duhamels-principle.md

 ### Differentiating $F(t) = \int_0^tf(t,s)ds$

-There is little that we need to know to show that this is the case for good-enough functions, namely just bearing in mind the [integral mean-value theorem](https://en.wikipedia.org/wiki/Mean_value_theorem#Mean_value_theorems_for_definite_integrals).
+In other to differentiate this function, we will only need to bear in mind the [integral mean-value theorem](https://en.wikipedia.org/wiki/Mean_value_theorem#Mean_value_theorems_for_definite_integrals).
 We will work with the definition of derivative